Tarring and feathering

-Tarring and feathering is a form of public torture and punishment used to enforce unofficial justice or revenge.
-It was used in feudal Europe and its colonies in the early modern period, as well as the early American frontier, mostly as a type of mob vengeance.

-The victim would be stripped naked, or stripped to the waist.
-Wood tar (sometimes hot) was then either poured or painted onto the person while they were immobilized.
-The victim then either had feathers thrown on them or was rolled around on a pile of feathers so that they stuck to the tar.
+Tarring and feathering is a form of public torture where a victim is stripped naked, or stripped to the waist, while wood tar (sometimes hot) is either poured or painted onto the person.
+The victim then either has feathers thrown on them or is rolled around on a pile of feathers so that they stick to the tar.

+Used to enforce unofficial justice or revenge, it was used in medieval Europe and its colonies in the early modern period, as well as the early American frontier, mostly as a form of vigilante justice.
 The image of a tarred-and-feathered outlaw remains a metaphor for severe public criticism.

+Tarring and feathering was a very common punishment in British colonies in North America during 1766 through 1776.
+The most famous American tarring and feathering is that of John Malcolm, a British Loyalist, during the American Revolution.

 Early history

 The earliest mention of the punishment appears in orders that Richard I of England issued to his navy on starting for the Holy Land in 1189.
 "Concerning the lawes and ordinances appointed by King Richard for his navie the forme thereof was this ... item, a thiefe or felon that hath stolen, being lawfully convicted, shal have his head shorne, and boyling pitch poured upon his head, and feathers or downe strawed upon the same whereby he may be knowen, and so at the first landing-place they shall come to, there to be cast up" (transcript of original statute in Hakluyt's Voyages, ii.
 21).

-A later instance of this penalty appears in Notes and Queries (series 4, vol. v), which quotes James Howell writing in Madrid in 1623 of the "boisterous Bishop of Halberstadt, a German Protestant military leader... having taken a place where there were two monasteries of nuns and friars, he caused divers feather beds to be ripped, and all the feathers thrown into a great hall, whither the nuns and friars were thrust naked with their bodies oiled and pitched and to tumble among these feathers, which makes them here (Madrid) presage him an ill-death."
+A later instance of this penalty appears in Notes and Queries (series 4, vol. v), which quotes James Howell writing in Madrid in 1623 of the "boisterous Bishop of Halberstadt, a German Protestant military leader ... having taken a place where there were two monasteries of nuns and friars, he caused divers feather beds to be ripped, and all the feathers thrown into a great hall, whither the nuns and friars were thrust naked with their bodies oiled and pitched and to tumble among these feathers, which makes them here (Madrid) presage him an ill-death."
 (The Bishop was apparently Christian the Younger of Brunswick.)

 In 1696, a London bailiff attempted to serve process on a debtor who had taken refuge within the precincts of the Savoy.
 The bailiff was tarred and feathered and taken in a wheelbarrow to the Strand, where he was tied to a maypole that stood by what is now Somerset House as an improvised pillory.